Test Runner (Twister)

 - sensor:bmi16

-A testcase can both depend on ‘eth’ to only test ethernet or on ‘netif’ to run on any board with a networking interface.
+A test scenario can depend on ‘eth’ to only test ethernet or on ‘netif’ to run on any board with a networking interface.

 testing: